ALGOL 68: Coercion hierarchy with examples

 ALGOL 68 has a hierarchy of contexts which determine the kind of coercions available at a particular point in the program.
 These contexts are:

 For more details about Primaries, Secondaries, Tertiary & Quaternaries refer to Operator precedence.

 pr & co: Pragmats and Comments

-Pragmats are directives in the program, typically hints to the compiler; in newer languages these are called "pragmas" (no 't'). e.g.
+Pragmats (from "pragmatic remarks") are directives in the program, typically hints to the compiler; in newer languages these are called "pragmas" (no 't'). e.g.